JLKwong/Tribute-Page/README.md

 https://jlkwong.github.io/Tribute-Page/

 # Goal/Purpose
-The goal/purpose of this Black History Month project is to inspire black people by creating tribute pages, of modern young black professionals in tech and/or business, that contain links to resources/programs for black people to get into tech and/or business.
+The goal/purpose of this Black History Month project is to inspire black people by creating tribute pages, of modern black professionals in tech and/or business, that contain links to resources/programs for black people to get into tech and/or business.

 # How do you decide who to make tribute pages of?